 - construction workers

 - maintenance employees

 - social workers

 - care workers

-- rent collectors

 - drivers

 - planning officers

 - environmental health officers

-3. PROHIBITIONS ON WORKING ALONE
+5. PROHIBITIONS ON WORKING ALONE

-3.1 There are a number of specific legal provisions which specify systems of working which require more than one person.
-These include:

-Control of Substances Hazardous to Health Regulations, 2002

-Electricity at Work Regulations, 1989
+- 5.1 There are a number of specific legal provisions which, in certain circumstances, specify systems of working which require more than one person.
+These include: - Control of Substances Hazardous to Health Regulations - Electricity at Work Regulations - Confined Spaces Regulations

-Confined Spaces Regulations, 1997

-- 3.2 There are other provisions which require work to be done 'under the supervision of a competent person' or similar words.
-This would suggest that the work, although carried out by one person, must be done in the presence of another. - 3.3 Apart from the legal provisions, whether an employee can work alone will depend on the findings of the risk assessment.
+- 5.2 There are other provisions which require work to be done 'under the supervision of a competent person', or similar words.
+This would suggest that the work, although carried out by one person, must be done in the presence of another. - 5.3 Apart from the legal provisions, whether an employee can work alone will depend on the findings of the risk assessment.

-4. ASSESSING AND CONTROLLING THE RISK
+6. ASSESSING AND CONTROLLING THE RISK

-- 4.1 Risk assessment will be the tool for managers to use in ensuring the health and safety of lone workers.
-The purposes of assessing the risks of working alone or unsupervised for significant periods of time is to establish two main facts: - whether the work can be done safely by an unaccompanied person - what arrangements will ensure that an individual is not exposed to greater risks than employees who work together - 4.2 It is important that when the risk assessor carries out an assessment he or she 'talks' to employees as they can be a valuable source of information.
-It will also ensure that all relevant hazards are identified and appropriate controls chosen. - 4.3 The starting point of the assessment should be the recognition that a lone person is more vulnerable when the unexpected happens.
-Therefore, when an employee is asked to work alone, certain issues need to be addressed when assessing the risks from the work.
-Examples of which are as follows:
+- 6.1 Risk assessment will be the tool for managers to use in ensuring the health and safety of lone workers.
+The purpose of assessing the risks of working alone or unsupervised for significant periods of time is to establish two main facts: - whether the work can be done safely by an unaccompanied person - what arrangements will ensure that an individual is not exposed to greater risks than employees who work together - 6.2 It is important that when the risk assessor carries out an assessment, he or she talks to employees as they can be a valuable source of information.
+It will also ensure that all relevant hazards are identified and appropriate controls chosen. - 6.3 The starting point of the assessment should be the recognition that a lone person is more vulnerable when the unexpected happens.
+Therefore, when an employee is asked to work alone, certain issues need to be addressed when assessing the risks from the work, examples of which are as follows: